shalva-an/School-Students/README.md

 - A Student has a name, age, and school

-  - User should not be able to add students without a name or age

 - A Student belongs to a School

 - The School index page should list all schools